elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 {% include mix-otp-preface.html %}

 In this chapter, we will create a module named `KV.Bucket`.
-This module will be responsible for storing our key-value entries in a way it can be read and modified by other processes.
+This module will be responsible for storing our key-value entries in a way that allows them to be read and modified by other processes.

-If you have skipped the Getting Started guide or if you have read it long ago, be sure to re-read the chapter about [Processes](/getting-started/processes.html).
+If you have skipped the Getting Started guide or read it long ago, be sure to re-read the [Processes](/getting-started/processes.html) chapter.
 We will use it as a starting point.

 ## The trouble with state